Paul Brush

-Paul Brush (born 22 February 1958) is an English former professional football player and coach who played in the Football League for West Ham United, Crystal Palace and Southend United.
+Paul Brush (born 22 February 1958) is an English former professional footballer and coach who played in the Football League for West Ham United, Crystal Palace and Southend United.
 He is best known for his time with West Ham United, for whom he played from 1976 until 1985.

 Playing career

 Brush came through West Ham United's academy to make his first-team debut as a 19-year-old, on 20 August 1977 in a 3–1 defeat against Norwich City in the First Division.
-He was an unused substitute for West Ham in the 1980 FA Cup Final at Wembley Stadium, when the Hammers became the last team (as of 2014) from outside the top flight to win the trophy.
+He was an unused substitute for West Ham in the 1980 FA Cup Final at Wembley Stadium, when the Hammers became the last team (as of 2023) from outside the top flight to win the trophy.
 He was able to appear at Wembley just a few months later in the starting eleven for West Ham in the Charity Shield against Liverpool.
 In all, he made 151 League appearances for the east London club and scored one goal (against Queens Park Rangers on 1 January 1985), before leaving the club in September 1985 for Crystal Palace.
-He spent three seasons with Palace, followed by another three with Southend United, then moved into non-league football with clubs including Enfield and Heybridge Swifts.
+He spent three seasons with Palace, followed by another three with Southend United, then moved into non-league football with clubs including Enfield, Chelmsford City and Heybridge Swifts.